How to Draw a Nose

 For this tutorial, I mainly used Clip Studio Paint EX for iPad, although you can adapt all the explanations to other graphic apps such as Procreate, Photoshop, etc.

 1. Understanding the nose: Basic structure

 Try to imagine the different basic shapes that make up a nose and break it down.
 Using flat and rectangular shapes will help you understand it’s volume.
-Below, we have various break downs of the nose, separated by color.
+Below, we have various simplifications of the nose, separated by color.
 For the main structure of the nose, imagine a rectangle that can be narrowed at will as it gets closer to the tip of the nose.
 Or try to enlarge it a bit more when you are looking for a nose with wider nostrils.

 1.1 Understanding the nose: Round shapes